hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 ```

 Only the table `client`, the view `outstanding_payments`, and the DAO `ProcessesDAO` are included in
 the persistence layer.
-Since the tag `<discovery>` is not included, no discovery of tables or views
+Since the tag `<discover>` is not included, no discovery of tables or views
 takes place.